MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-7.0.0/migrate-az-7.0.0.md

 ### `Get-AzLog`

-The type of the properties 'EventName', 'Category', 'ResourceProviderName', 'OperationName', 'Status', 'SubStatus has changed from 'Microsoft.Azure.Management.Monitor.Models.LocalizableString' to 'System.String'
+The type of the properties 'EventName', 'Category', 'ResourceProviderName', 'OperationName', 'Status', 'SubStatus has changed from `Microsoft.Azure.Management.Monitor.Models.LocalizableString` to `System.String`

 #### Before
 ```powershell